Latin obscenity: Usage

 nōn tamen omnīnō, Laelia, Lāis eris.

 ('Could you possibly be prettier as you grind?
 You learn easily, and could do everything they do in Corinth; but you'll never quite be Lais, Laelia.')

-Lais was a famous prostitute or courtesan, and Corinth was the site of a major temple of Aphrodite; the temple employed more than a thousand cult prostitutes.
+Lais was a famous prostitute or courtesan, and Corinth was the site of a major temple of Aphrodite, which employed more than a thousand cult prostitutes.

 Synonyms and metaphors

 These words have few synonyms or metaphors, and belong almost to a sort of technical vocabulary.

 In the Romance languages

 Both words seem to have been lost in Romance.

 Masturbārī: to masturbate

 This word is found twice in the poet Martial, but apparently not in earlier writers.
 Martial writes in one poem (11.104):